jolohaga/uclathes/README.md

 WHAT IS UCLATHES?
 -----------------

-This package is a beta test version of a LaTeX2e document style to format UCLA dissertations and theses.
-This style is based on work from Leslie Lamport,
-Dorab Patel, Eduardo Krell, Richard B. Wales, John Heidemann, Jose Hales-Garcia.
+This package is a LaTeX2e document style to format UCLA dissertations and theses.
+This style is based on work from Leslie Lamport, Dorab Patel, Eduardo Krell, Richard B. Wales, John Heidemann, and Jose Hales-Garcia.

-This version should be considered ``beta test'' because no thesis formatted with it has yet been submitted to the Thesis and Dissertations Advisor for approval.
-Before you throw it away, several theses and dissertations have been approved based on an earlier version of this style package for LaTeX 2.09.
-Degrees were granted, so don't lose all hope.
+Several theses and dissertations have been approved based on this this style package.

 WHAT IS NEW WITH UCLATHES 2.0?
 ------------------------------